 A stambha (Sanskrit: स्तम्भ English: stambha) is a pillar or a column employed in Indian architecture.
 A stambha sometimes bears inscriptions and religious emblems.
 Stambha also means support, propping, strengthening, fixedness, rigidity.
 In the 3rd Century BCE Ahsoka, the emperor of Magadha - the first pan Indian Empire, erected important Stambhas across India that he named the Dharma Stambhas, these and others like it have been a great source of information for historians.

-This photo above is “The Inscription Pillar” or “Rdo Rings” at Samye Monastery.
-Built 8th century, around the time of the monasteries founding.
-Richardson describes this pillar and translates the inscription in “A Corpus of Early Tibetan Inscriptions”, Royal Asiatic Society, James G. Forlong 1985, pp. 26-31:
+The photo above is of the "Inscription Pillar” or “Rdo Rings” at Samye Monastery, erected in the 8th century, around the time of the monastery's founding.
+Richardson describes this pillar in “A Corpus of Early Tibetan Inscriptions" Royal Asiatic Society, 1985, pp. 26-31:

 "The inscription is on a pillar of hard reddish stone standing on a worn lotus-shaped base of some softer light-coloured stone against the east wall of the great temple of Bsam-yas (Samye) a little to the south of the main entrance.
 It is remarkably well preserved.”

-There is something incredibly beautiful about this inscription pillar above.
+There is something beautiful about this inscription pillar.
 The pillar itself resting on a lotus flower, with the deep red column and gold inscription make for a striking combination.
-Padmasambhava is known as the Lotus Born, with deep red skin, and Padmaloka is the Realm of the lotus, and deep red is our colour.
+The connection between Padmasambhava "The Lotus Born", with his deep red skin, and Padmaloka "The Realm of the lotus", runs deep.

 Social media seems crucial to many charities and businesses due to its convenience and volume of users.
-Though Padmaloka is in a unique position in the movement, a position that currently allows it the flexibility to try a different method, one that will allow for higher quality, more thought-out and a slower pace of content.
+Though Padmaloka is in a unique position in the movement, a position that currently allows it the flexibility to try a different method, one that will allow for higher quality, more thought-out and slower pace of content.

 We will leave up our current social media accounts, to serve as an archive and a signpost to the Stambha, and email notifications will be available, please sign up to this here: